-D-E 360° Summer Connections’ Discoveries and Adventures programs are for students who will be entering Preschool (age 3) through Grade 4 in Fall 2017.
+D-E 360° Summer Connections’ Discoveries, Adventures, and Junior Summer Day Camp programs are for students entering Preschool (age 3) through Grade 4 in Fall 2017.

 The programs offer age-appropriate activities that are carefully designed so that every child has a chance for observation and discovery.
 Academic courses include Math, Language Arts, and Science.
 We also believe that creative endeavors should be a part of a young child’s life.
 As a result, performing and visual arts like music, dancing, painting, and storytelling constantly find themselves in the curriculum.
 To balance these activities, physical exercise in the form of physical education and recess are also included in the schedule.
 Dedicated faculty and an animated staff complete the picture for the Lower School Programs by providing the children with a safe and fun atmosphere where children of all ages can grow.
 Be sure to sign up for Aftercare when registering for camps, if it is needed.
 If you have an emergency drop-in to Aftercare, it will be charged with a higher rate of $45 per day.

 Our Junior Summer Day Camp is for children ages 3 – 5, who are just getting introduced to a structured environment.
 Click here for additional details!

 Adventures & Discoveries 2017 Theme: Habitats of the World!